Updated July 5, 2016

-Video is a great medium that is instantly engaging.
+If you prefer to plan, or you want the chance to edit or do multiple takes, pre-recorded video is a great option too.
 If, for example, you post videos on YouTube (my channel), you’ll have access to a group of people you might not encounter on other parts of the web.
 These videos are also easy to embed on your site and share elsewhere.

 11. Do a webinar

 This is when you put together a slide presentation and conduct a live training session online.
 Here’s a free webinar workshop.

 A lot of people are visual learners and appreciate a step by step video to help them perform a particular task.
 If you can show people how to do things on your computer, use a tool like Screencast-O-Matic (free) or ScreenFlow (my favorite for Macs; affiliate link) to record your computer screen while you verbally instruct.

 13. Comment on content created by others